• Home

 The time you invest doesn’t often turn into a big payout.
 It’s a fact you need to realize and accept, early in your driving career.

-The cost of operating on the road has gone way up and that cuts into your bottom line.
+The cost of operating on the road has gone way up.
+That cuts into your bottom line.

-There’s no such thing as a $2 breakfast anymore, its a $12 breakfast now.
+There’s no such thing as a $5 breakfast anymore, its a $12+ breakfast.

-$2 only gets you the coffee and nothing else.
+$2 only gets you a coffee and nothing else.
 It’s especially tough to get rich these days if you’re an owner operator.

 The cost of maintaining and repairing a truck have gone through the roof.